Fixed versus adjustable loans

-With a fixed-rate loan, your payment doesn't change for the entire duration of your mortgage.
+With a fixed-rate loan, your payment stays the same for the life of your mortgage.
 The longer you pay, the more of your payment goes toward principal.
 Your property taxes may go up (or rarely, down), and your insurance rates might vary as well.
-For the most part, payment amounts on these types of loans don't increase much.
+For the most part monthly payments on a fixed-rate mortgage will increase very little.

 You might choose a fixed-rate loan in order to lock in a low interest rate.
-Borrowers choose these types of loans because interest rates are low and they want to lock in at the low rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide more stability in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we can help you lock in a fixed-rate at a good rate.
-Call Valley Savers Mortgage, LLC at (602) 332-9544 to learn more.
+People choose fixed-rate loans because interest rates are low and they wish to lock in the lower rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer greater monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we'd love to help you lock in a fixed-rate at a good rate.
+Call Valley Savers Mortgage, LLC at (602) 332-9544 for details.

-Most ARMs feature this cap, so they won't go up over a certain amount in a given period of time.
-There may be a cap on interest rate variances over the course of a year.
-For example: no more than a couple percent per year, even if the underlying index goes up by more than two percent.
-Sometimes an ARM features a "payment cap" that ensures your payment won't go above a certain amount in a given year.
+Most programs have a "cap" that protects you from sudden monthly payment increases.
+Your ARM may feature a cap on interest rate increases over the course of a year.
+For example: no more than two percent a year, even if the underlying index goes up by more than two percent.
+Sometimes an ARM has a "payment cap" which guarantees that your payment will not increase beyond a fixed amount in a given year.
 In addition, the great majority of ARMs have a "lifetime cap" — this cap means that the rate will never exceed the capped amount.

-ARMs most often have their lowest, most attractive rates toward the start.
-They usually guarantee the lower interest rate from a month to ten years.
-You've probably read about 5/1 or 3/1 ARMs.
-For these loans, the initial rate is fixed for three or five years.
-It then adjusts every year.
-These types of loans are fixed for a number of years (3 or 5), then they adjust.
-Loans like this are usually best for people who expect to move in three or five years.
-These types of ARMs most benefit borrowers who plan to move before the initial lock expires.
+ARMs usually start out at a very low rate that may increase over time.
+You've likely read about 5/1 or 3/1 ARMs.
+For these loans, the introductory rate is set for three or five years.
+After this period it adjusts every year.
+These types of loans are fixed for 3 or 5 years, then they adjust after the initial period.
+These loans are best for borrowers who anticipate moving within three or five years.
+These types of ARMs benefit people who plan to sell their house or refinance before the initial lock expires.

 Have questions about mortgage loans?
 Call us at (602) 332-9544.
 It's our job to answer these questions and many others, so we're happy to help!